Devolution is Dead

 The Dangers of Section 9

 The Westminster Government, through the Secretary of State continue to push their abortion agenda on Northern Ireland.
-Brandon Lewis has threatened to step in and fully commission abortion services by the end of March if Stormont do not do it by then.

 The powers given to the Secretary of State, however, go far beyond commissioning abortion services.
 They give him the power to implement change to the moral fabric of our land in three key areas.